-I stumbled upon Napoleon Chagnon while reviewing Jared Diamond’s use of the ethnographic record in The World Until Yesterday.
-First reaction–Disbelief.
+I stumbled upon Napoleon Chagnon in 2013 while reviewing Jared Diamond’s use of the ethnographic record for The World Until Yesterday.
+First reaction: Disbelief.
 Jared Diamond is using Napoleon Chagnon uncritically!?
 In 2013?
 But Brian Ferguson did the science on Napoleon Chagnon in 1995!

 My take from February 2013: